blues/app-accelerators/08-power-quality-monitor/README.md

 #### Arduino IDE - Compiling/Uploading

-The tutorial [Using the Arduino IDE](https://dev.blues.io/quickstart/swan-quickstart/#using-the-arduino-ide) in the Swan Quickstart shows how to install support for Swan in Arduino IDE and how to compile and upload firmware.

 To compile and upload the power monitoring firmware, open the sketch at [`firmware/notepower/notepower.ino`](firmware/notepower/notepower.ino) from this repo.

 ### Configuring the ProductUID

-There are two ways to configure ProductUID created in the Notehub setup above - either using the in-browser terminal to send a request to the Notecard, or by editing the firmware source code.
+There are two ways to configure the ProductUID created in the Notehub setup above - either using the in-browser terminal to send a request to the Notecard, or by editing the firmware source code.
+For more details on what the ProductUID is and how it set it please see [this guide](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid).

 #### Using the In-browser terminal